A Quaint River Town

 If you turn to your left and walk for about 20 minutes, you’ll encounter the waterfall.
 The rocks are wobbly and unstable at certain parts.
 It’s also a very narrow path.
 I wouldn’t suggest this trail for young children or older folks.
 I also think this would be very difficult with any kind of slick conditions like rain or ice.
 If the St. Croix River is frozen, however, you can walk along the flat frozen river, which would be much easier!

-Climb the Stairs to the Overlook
+Climb the Stairs to an Overlook

 This lookout point is not easy to get to, but it’s worth the trek!
 It’s right next to Made Coffee, so grab a latte and begin your climb.
 This photo only shows half the staircase, it then turns to the right and continues up the hill.
 There are houses up there and you could drive to the top if you wanted, but I certainly felt like I earned the reward by climbing all 157 steps!
 When I visited it was a sunny day in March so the lack of leaves on the trees allowed me to see quite a bit.
 I can only imagine how stunning this spot must be with fall colors!